Andrew Hamilton Russell: Early life

-Andrew Hamilton Russell, known as Guy to his family, was born on 23 February 1868 at Napier, New Zealand, the oldest son of Andrew Russell Hamilton, a farmer, and his wife.
+Andrew Hamilton Russell, known as Guy to his family, was born on 23 February 1868 at Napier, New Zealand, the oldest son of Andrew Hamilton Russell, a farmer, and his wife.
 His family had a long military tradition dating back to the Napoleonic Wars, during which his great-grandfather served in the Black Watch Regiment while a grandfather served with the 58th Regiment during the New Zealand Wars and after retiring from the British Army took up farming in the Hawke's Bay region of New Zealand.
 Russell's father also served in the 58th Regiment before emigrating to New Zealand where he ran an isolated sheep station with his brother in Hawke's Bay.

 After tiring of life in colonial New Zealand, Russell's father moved his family to England in 1874 and settled in Sedgley.
 After three years, the family returned to New Zealand, setting up a home in Flaxmere.
 The family were less isolated than at their previous home in the country and they had an active social life.
 However, finances became tight and the Russell family went back to England and then on to Switzerland, where they lived on the rental income from their property in New Zealand.
 Russell remained in England to be educated at Twyford School, near Winchester.
 In 1882, after coming top of his final year at Twyford, and encouraged by both his father and grandfather to pursue a career in science or law, he went on to Harrow School.
 He did not perform well in his academic studies, preferring instead sports and the school's Cadet Corps.